kerberoid/kitbogacodejam25/README.md

 make a "spin the picture to correct orientation" captcha with ambiguos Images.
 Makes the First orientation always the wrong choice. speeds up at both possible upright orientations.
+Have easy to use difficulty settings.
-Art is and will be done by me.
+Art is done by me.

 reachable under
 https://kerberoid.github.io/kitbogacodejam25/